krokedil/klarna-payments-for-woocommerce/readme.txt

 * A SSL Certificate is required.

 == Changelog ==
+= 2021.03.09    - version 2.3.2 =
+* Fix           - Fixed an issue with the checkout freezing trying to pay for an order and not using a Klarna payments method.

 = 2021.03.04    - version 2.3.1 =
 * Fix           - Fixed an issue with the checkout not being unblocked when Klarna rejected a purchase.